jaimetur/PhotoMigrator/README.md

          <OUTPUT_FOLDER>/Others/ and will have a year/month structure inside.

-EXTRA MODES: Immich Photos Takeout Management:
+EXTRA MODES: Immich Photos Management:
 ----------------------------------------------
 Following arguments allow you to interact with Immich Photos.
 If more than one optional arguments are detected, only the first one will be executed.